 Myth: I will need to pay income taxes on the forgiven mortgage debt.

-Truth: Your credit score will suffer as a result of a short sale but the impact is different for everyone.
+Truth: Your credit score will suffer as a result of a short sale, but the impact is different for everyone.

-There isn’t a sure way to know exactly how much your credit score will suffer if you short sell since there are many factors that determine your score.
+There isn’t a sure way to know exactly how much your credit score will suffer if you short sale because there are many factors that determine your score.
 Generally speaking, if you’ve never been late on a payment (credit card, mortgage or car payment, for example), then your credit score will decrease as a result of a short sale but not as much as if you had missed payments.